Ms. Mary Ellen Nudd

 Ms. Julia Liebscher

 Ms. Julia Liebscher graduated in 2006 from the University of Frankfurt in Germany with a Masters in Social Work and Education.
-She is a Licensed Clinical Social Worker employed as a Mental Health Counselor at the Student Health Services, University of Texas at Brownsville and Texas Southmost College.
+She is a Licensed Clinical Social Worker employed as a Mental Health Counselor at the Student Health Services, University of Texas at Brownsville.
 Her professional experience includes: family therapy, end-of-life care, community care, and provision of mental health counseling to university students.
 Within those experiences, Ms. Liebscher became aware of the impact of sexual violence experienced by young people during their childhood on their mental health and the need for healing interventions.

 Ms. Krystal Sanchez

-Ms. Krystal Sanchez is a resident of Brownsville and a freshman student at The University of Texas at Brownsville and Texas Southmost College (UTB/TSC).
+Ms. Krystal Sanchez is a resident of Brownsville and a freshman student at The University of Texas at Brownsville (UTB).
 For the past 4 years Ms. Sanchez has been an advocate for the protection of children against sexual abuse and for creating awareness among the general public about the seriousness of child sexual abuse.
 As part of her advocacy mission, she has been a volunteer at Monica’s and Maggie’s House for the protection of women and children who have been sexually victimized and participates in their planning of their Annual Candlelight Vigils.
-Ms. Sanchez also works part-time at the UTB/TSC Student Health Services as a peer educator providing health education to fellow students about sexually transmitted diseases and HIV prevention.
+Ms. Sanchez also works part-time at the UTB Student Health Services as a peer educator providing health education to fellow students about sexually transmitted diseases and HIV prevention.
 Her academic goal is to become a Social Worker.

 Dr. Eugenia Curet